 - A. All exposed steel shall be cleaned of rust to bare metal by sandblasting.
-Cleaning shall be completed immediately before concrete placement to ensure that base metal is not exposed to elements and further rusting for extended periods of time.
-Clean entire bar diameter be cleaned. - B. After all sandblasting operations and cleanup are completed, paint all exposed steel with an approved epoxy.
+Cleaning shall be completed immediately before concrete placement to insure that base metal is not exposed to elements and further rusting for extended periods of time.
+Entire bar diameter is to be cleaned. - B. After all sandblasting operations and cleanup are completed, paint all exposed steel with an approved epoxy.
 Protect prepared surfaces from damage prior to and during concrete placement.